SELFSchool/.github/profile/README.md

 ### Blueprint

+SELF Blueprint layout the roadmap and possibilities for families to take charge of their education.
+Principle and practice of Self-directed learning
+How to choose curriculum
+How to adapt material from available books, courses, videos, MOOC.
+How to incorporate coding and computer science
+How to conquer STEM
+How to learn foreign language

 ### Curriculum

 SiGMA is a schema and knowlege tree that's designed to be flexiable, comprehansive and infinitly extensible.